 The National Kidney Federation is unique because, although there are a large number of kidney charities, the NKF is the national kidney charity actually run by kidney patients for kidney patients.

-Most Renal units have a Kidney Patient Association (KPA) specifically attached to that unit, however, in January 1979 these independent charities realised that they needed a national organisation to fight their cause as renal provision was in dire difficulties, overstretched, and under resourced.
+Most renal units have a Kidney Patient Association (KPA) specifically attached to that unit, however, in January 1979 these independent charities realised that they needed a national organisation to fight their cause as renal provision was in dire difficulties, overstretched, and under resourced.
 If ever there was a case of post code provision, renal disease was it!
-Currently there are 51 KPAs and they come together as the controlling Council of the National Kidney Federation, the KPAs are both the ears and the eyes of the NKF and its controlling force.
-Patients are the Officers of the NKF, the Executive Committee of the NKF and the workforce of the NKF.
-Apart from six members of staff, all other personnel are either kidney patients or carers of kidney patients.
+Currently there are 52 KPAs and they come together as the controlling Council of the National Kidney Federation, the KPAs are both the ears and the eyes of the NKF and its controlling force.
+Patients are the Officers of the NKF, the Executive Committee of the NKF and some of the workforce of the NKF.
+Apart from nine members of staff, all other personnel are either kidney patients or carers of kidney patients.